AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md

    >
    >To save time, you can use the **Clone From** option to copy all settings from an existing referral offer.

    The referral offer editor opens in a new window.
-The default settings are all good, but you need to add a link to your offer’s rules (terms and conditions).
+The default settings are all good, but you need to add a link to your offer's rules (terms and conditions).
 The link will appear in the bottom of share message screens.
-We’ll show you how in the next step.
+We'll show you how in the next step.

 1. Click **Advanced Options**.